-Writing Center - Trained peer tutors use questioning techniques to help writers improve papers while developing confidence and independence as writers.
-Writing Tutors discuss development, organization, grammar, documentation, and any other writing concern.
-Visit the

-ARC website to view the weekly schedule with more than 40 hours of scheduled tutoring weekly.
+Writing Center - Trained peer tutors help writers improve papers while developing confidence and independence as writers.
+Writing tutors discuss development, organization, grammar, documentation, and any other writing concern.
+Visit the ARC website to view the weekly schedule.
 No appointment needed.

-Math Center - Trained peer tutors are available to help students with math problems in any course.
+Math Center - Trained peer tutors help students with math problems in any course.
 Tutors are available to work one-on-one or in small groups.
-Visit the ARC website to view the weekly schedule with over 40 hours of schedule tutoring.
+Visit the ARC website to view the weekly schedule.
 No appointment needed.

 Subject Tutoring - The ARC offers one-on-one tutoring support in most courses.
-Tutors assist students with homework assignments and test preparation.
-A list of tutors is available on the ARC website or by contacting the ARC directly.
+Trained peer subject tutors assist students with homework assignments and test preparation.
+A list of tutors is available on the ARC website.
+Students can email tutors directly for appointments.

-Study Groups - Conducted for selected classes, study groups offer students an opportunity to draw on the experiences of successful upperclass students to navigate the academic challenges of courses.
+Study Groups - Conducted for selected classes, study groups offer students an opportunity to draw on the experiences of successful upper-class students to navigate the academic challenges of courses.
 Study group facilitators attend class, organize review materials, and lead study sessions outside of class.

-Study Skills Support - The ARC provides support through individualized instruction and small group workshops upon request.
+Study Skills Support - The ARC encourages study skills development through individualized meetings, small group workshops, and one-on-one peer tutoring.
 Topics vary depending on the needs of students.
-Also, the ARC offers a more formal option for study skills support: ARC 100: Success Skills Workshop.
+Also, the ARC offers a more formal option for study skills support through ARC 100: Success Skills Workshop.